japajoe/MiniAudioExNET/README.md

 # Platforms
 MiniAudio was designed to work on every major platform, however I do not have a Mac so I can not build a library for Mac OS.
 As a result only Windows and Linux libraries are currently available.

-# Building
-This is a development repository which does not include any native libraries for miniaudioex.
-To build for your specific platform [check here](https://github.com/japajoe/miniaudioex/tree/dev).
-Note that since this is a development branch, it is not compatible with the native library of the master branch.